 To reach the trailhead from Albuquerque, drive east on I-40, north on NM 14 (Turquoise Trail), and up into the Sandias on NM 536 (Crest Highway).
 At 35 deg.
 12.933 min.
 N, 106 deg.
 24.955 min.
 W, turn right into the Capulin Snow Play Site parking lot.
 Fifty meters later, turn right and park.
 The area has multiple picnic tables and, during the warm months at least, pit toilets.

-To begin this hike, head to the locked gate at the downhill (east) end of the parking lot, where a sign at a locked gate announces the Capulin Spring Trail.
+To begin this hike, head to the locked gate at the downhill (east) end of the parking lot, where a sign announces the Capulin Spring Trail.
 Follow the old paved road as it winds downhill.
 Soon you’ll notice the engineering features at Capulin Spring.
-Explore a little and you’ll see a canoa (log trough) with a steady trickle of water.
+A few feet away is a canoa (log trough) with a steady trickle of water.
 If you're so inclined, two park benches let you sit and relax.

 Next, continue down the road, which soon ends next to a meadow.
 From there a path leads northward.
 About 60 meters along the path (at 35 deg.
 13.095 min.
 N, 106 deg.
 24.876 min.
 W; "Turnoff"), take the side path that leads uphill.
 (The main path curls to the right and heads down canyon.
 More on that below.)
 You’ll reach the ridgeline and the Capulin Peak Trail at 35 deg.
 13.150 min.
 N, 106 deg.
 24.893 min.
 W (“Junction”).
 Turn right and follow the ridgeline mostly eastward, enjoying a gentle climb through the woods.
 At 35 deg.
 13.201 min.
 N, 106 deg.
 24.577 min.
 E, the trail turns southeast.
 Soon you’ll arrive at the clearing where Capulin Peak is located.
 Your rewards for getting that far include a great view of the Sandia Mountains.